apache/streams/src/site/markdown/tools/git.md

 | git version < 2.7 | You should upgrade git for security reasons |
 | git version > 2.7 | You are all good |

-If you need to install docker, start here:
+If you need to install or upgrade git, this is a good resource:

 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)